-- 33. The Council will manage its exposure to fluctuations in interest rates with a view to containing its interest costs, or securing its interest revenues, in accordance with the amounts provided in its budgetary arrangements as amended in accordance with TMP6 Reporting requirements and management information arrangements. - 34.
+- 34. The Council will manage its exposure to fluctuations in interest rates with a view to containing its interest costs, or securing its interest revenues, in accordance with the amounts provided in its budgetary arrangements as amended in accordance with TMP6 Reporting requirements and management information arrangements. - 35.
 It will achieve this by the prudent use of its approved financing and investment instruments, methods and techniques, primarily to create stability and certainty of costs and revenues, but at the same time retaining a sufficient degree of flexibility to take advantage of unexpected, potentially advantageous changes in the level or structure of interest rates.
-This should be subject to the consideration and, if required, approval of any policy or budgetary implications. - 35.
-Monitoring will be daily by the Senior Accountant (Pensions & Treasury Management), in line with the treasury management indicators, with quarterly reports to the Treasury Management Group.
+This should be subject to the consideration and, if required, approval of any policy or budgetary implications. - 36.
+Regular monitoring of interest rates and monthly monitoring of the Interest Payable and Interest Receivable budgets will be undertaken by the Senior Accountant (Pensions & Treasury Management), in line with the treasury management indicators, with quarterly reports to the Treasury Management Group.

-36. Exchange rate risk
+37. Exchange rate risk